- Product: Summon

 On your Summon results page or link-resolver results page, you can see where a citation is available in your library's holdings; however, we may have acquired the citation from sources other than your subscriptions.

 Content in the Summon Index is updated on a schedule appropriate to the content.
 Library catalog updates and newspaper sources are added nightly.
 Journal-article sources may update weekly, bi-weekly, monthly, or quarterly, depending on the frequency of publication.
-Note that when you first add a new resource to your Client Center profile, it takes 3 to 6 days for the Summon Index to recognize your new subscription.
+Note that when you first add a new resource to your Client Center profile, it takes about 48 hours for the Summon Index to recognize your new subscription.